Thinstation/thinstation/README.md

 ## Compiling
 First off, this is a very advanced and not required at all to use thinstation.

-The **CFLAGS** and **CXFLAGS** can be changed by editing `/ts/etc/pkgmk.conf` and then exiting and re-entering the chroot.
+The **CFLAGS** and **CXXFLAGS** can be changed by editing `/ts/etc/pkgmk.conf` and then exiting and re-entering the chroot.
 If you change the flags, you might want to rebuild all installed packages with `rebuild-all` command.
 You can make a single package like this `prt-get depinst [Package Name]` or update it with `prt-get update [Package name]`.
 You can remove a package  with `prt-get remove [Package Name]`.
 You can also go to the actual port directory like `cd /ts/ports/components/busybox-TS` and then do `pkgmk -kw` (keep work) if you want to examine the working compile and perhaps edit a `.config` file.
 If you upgrade a version or change a `.config`, you will need to run `pkgmk -um` to update md5 checksums on source files.